Gay Cape Town – Fun, Friendly and Unique.

 Table Mountain

-- Cape Town’s most famous landmark offers panoramic views of the city, ocean, and mountains.
+- You can’t miss Cape Town’s most famous landmark!
+It offers panoramic views of the city, ocean, and mountains.

-- Take the cableway to the summit or hike up via routes like Platteklip Gorge if you’re feeling adventurous.
+- Take the cableway to the summit.
+For the gym boys, try a hike up via routes like Platteklip Gorge.

 - The summit offers photo opportunities and easy walking paths for all fitness levels.